roytang/blog/content/notes/2014/05/470218354783830016/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/470218354783830016/
+title: ''
 ---

-RT [@dailyzen](https://twitter.com/dailyzen/): “The best thing one can do when it’s raining is to let it rain.”—Henry Wadsworth Longfellow
+“The best thing one can do when it’s raining is to let it rain.”—Henry Wadsworth Longfellow